mesosphere/universe/README.md

   bash /path/to/universe/scripts/install-git-hooks.sh
   ```

-4. To test in DCOS we need to make the packages available to your cluster.
+4. To test in DC/OS we need to make the packages available to your cluster.
 We can do this using
 topic or feature branches.
 Once you have committed your changes and pushed them to a topic branch.
-We can use them within DCOS with:
+We can use them within DC/OS with:

   ```
   dcos package repo add Development http://github/path/to/branch/zip